AlloyTools/models/algorithms/echo/echo.md

 ```

 To control the state of each node, we provide colors.
 In the initial
 state all nodes are `Red`.
-A node that has send its echo back to its parent
+A node that has sent its echo back to its parent
 changes his color to `Green`.
 The following enumeration defines our two colors:

 ```alloy